rodlie/draco/docs/README.md

 Draco is a simple and lightweight desktop environment.
 While small still features XDG integration, freedesktop services and integration, power and storage management, desktop, panels, multi-monitor support and much more.
 Draco does not include any user applications.

 Draco is developed for and on [Slackware Linux](http://www.slackware.com), but is also compatible with RHEL/CentOS/Fedora and others.
+Draco is a fork of [Lumina](https://github.com/lumina-desktop/lumina).

 ## Features